 There is actually quite a bit of research into the antiviral properties of elderberries.
 Here are just a few reports for anyone interested in some dry bedtime reading:

 - Elderberries have a strong antiviral effect on the H1N1 virus.

-- It reduces the duration of viral flu by more than half.
-A result which was also confirmed by this study.
+- They reduce the duration of viral flu by more than half.
+This result was also confirmed by this study.

-- This study looked at how elderberry compounds inhibited a virus’s entry and replication within human cells.
+- It seems that elderberry compounds inhibit a virus’s entry and replication within human cells.

 - Even small concentrations of elderberry have proven effective against respiratory bacterial strains and flu viruses.

 These studies suggest that a clinically effective dose is around 15 ml (1 Tbsp) of elderberry juice.
 Since my recipe dilutes the tart elderberries with sweeter fruits, I recommend dosing with 2 Tbsp daily at the earliest onset of cold or flu symptoms.